AldeRoberge/AudioSampleSplitter/README.md

 ## Security oriented folks 🤓☝️
 * ASS is akschoully built with pure .NET and WPF, relying only on your own installation of FFMPEG, a trusted industry-standard tool.
-* ASS is fully **open-source** : no hidden surprises, no shady dependencies.
+* ASS is fully **open-source** : no backdoors 😏, hidden surprises, no shady dependencies.
 * Does not require elevated permissions to run.
 * Still not sure?
 Review the code, modify it, or compile it yourself.
+Be a "smart ASS user!"🧐